-On March 1, 2009, the Company became the operator for its East Slopes Project.
+On March 1, 2009, the Company became the operator for its East Slopes Project in California.
 Additionally, the Company then assumed certain original defaulting partners' approximate \$1.5 million liability representing a 25% working interest in the drilling and completion costs associated with the East Slopes Project four earning well program.
 The Company subsequently sold the same 25% working interest on June 11, 2009.
-Of the \$1.5 million liability, \$244,849 remains unpaid and is included in the May 31, 2018 accounts payable balance.
+Of the \$1.5 million liability, \$244,849 remains unpaid and is included in both the August 31, 2018 and February 28, 2018 accounts payable balances.
 Payment of this liability has been delayed until the Company's cash flow situation improves.